pkane2001/Distort/docs/earful.md

 That's it for now!
 Hope you find Earful useful, and looking forward to your feedback.

 ## Changes in 1.0.7
-* Added support for applying headphone calibration curves for flat response (excellent source here: <a href="https://github.com/jaakkopasanen/AutoEq">https://github.com/jaakkopasanen/AutoEq</a> )
+* Added support for applying headphone calibration curves for flat response (a pure frequency response of a microphone coupled to the headphones)
 * Added Shift-Click to directly select any point on the plot
 * Added Shift-Left/Right/Up/Down to control selecting frequency and setting volume directly from the keyboard
 * Fixed exceptions when ASIO or WASAPI drivers are not supported (for example, under Wine on Linux)